kiwapp/Template-Remote-URL-Access/README.md

 Template_Remote_URL_Access
 ==========================

-This app provides a simple redirection to specific web Url allow differents screen positions and allow or not scrolling inside app.
-You could write this Url inside your manager in your App Config.
+This app provides a redirection to remote web Url.And you have access to differents options :   - `screen positions` : portrait or landscape.
+                                                                                                - `scrolling` : allow or not scrolling inside app.
+                                                                                                - `Url` : remote web Url.

 ## File organisation
 - `app/` : Folder who contains all application sources.